sw-yx/old-dev-blog/_posts/2017-11-13-feathersjs.md

 ---

 third, completed chat app but it wasnt very convincing. checking out [this video presentation to see how feathers and react mix](https://www.youtube.com/watch?v=IOwilPI4LFg&index=1&list=PLwSdIiqnDlf_lb5y1liQK2OW5daXYgKOe)

+---

+fourth and fifth - digging into pros and cons and writing it up